shopwp/documentation/docs/guides/migrating-to-4.0.md

 # Migrating Guide 4.0

-ShopWP 4.0 was just released!
+:::info
+After updating, the plugin will be deactivated.
+Once the update is finished you'll need to manually re-active the plugin.
+:::

+ShopWP 4.0 is a major update to the plugin.
 With it comes a new name, new features, and many updates that _may_ require some migration steps on your end.

 If you haven't used any of the plugin's JavaScript or PHP hooks in your project, then you should be fine upgrading without any migration steps.
 However if you _have_, the hooks have probably changed.
 You'll need to perform a few steps to make them work again.

-:::info
-After updating, the plugin will be deactivated.
-Once the update is finished you'll need to manually re-active the plugin.
-:::

-## Things to do before updating
+## Things to do _before_ updating

 1. Please backup your site.
 In the unlikely event that something goes wrong, it's nice to have a recent backup to restore.
 2. If possible, perform the update on a staging site.
 This will allow you to test the changes without affecting your live site.
 If you don't have a staging site or need help setting one up, please contact your webhost.
 Most modern webhosts are happy to do this for you.
 And if they're not, move to [WP Engine](https://wpengine.com) 😃
 3. Ensure that your ShopWP license key is activated inside the plugin.
 If your key is not set, you won't see the update notification.
 4. Compile a list of all the PHP and JavaScript customizations that you've made for reference.

+## Things to do _after_ updating

+We recommend that you reconnect your Shopify store after updating to `4.0`.
+Doing so will ensure you're using the new connection process.
+Please note that **nothing will be lost when you do this**.
+Your product detail pages and plugin settings will remain unchanged.

+To reconnect, go to the "Connect" tab of the plugin settings and click the "Disconnect your Shopify store" button.
+After this completes, click the "Begin the connection process" button and follow the connection wizard.

 ## What has _not_ changed?